fiorix/go-web/templates/simple/README.md

 # %name%

-Simple web server template written in Go.

-It ships with pre-configured MySQL and Redis support.
+Simple web server template with pre-configured MySQL and Redis.

-## Prerequisites
+## Preparing the environment

-For building the application, it is required to have the following software:
+Prerequisites:

 - Git
 - rsync
 - GNU Make
 - [Go](http://golang.org) 1.0.3 or newer

-## Preparing the environment

-First, you should make a copy of this directory, and prepare your new
+First, you should make a copy of this directory, and prepare the new project:
-project:

-	cp -r admin-template bozo
+	cp -r simple bozo
 	cd bozo
 	./bootstrap.sh

-Your project is now called **bozo**, and you're ready to continue the following steps.
+Your project is now called **bozo** and is ready to use.

-Make sure the Go compiler is installed and ``$GOPATH`` is set.
+Make sure the Go compiler is installed and `$GOPATH` is set.

-Install dependencies:
+Install dependencies, and compile:

 	make deps

-Compile the server:
+	make clean

-	make clean all
+	make all

 Generate a self-signed SSL certificate (optional):

-	cd SSL
+	cd ssl
 	make

 Start Redis if you plan to use it, and set up MySQL (both optional):

 	sudo mysql < assets/files/database.sql

-Edit the config and run the dev server (check MySQL and Redis settings):
+Edit the config file and run the server (check MySQL and Redis settings):

-	vi server.conf
+	vi %name%.conf
-	./server
+	./%name%

 Install, uninstall.
 Edit Makefile and set PREFIX to the target directory: